Akuli/porcupine/docs/plugin-intro.rst

 ----------------------

 Porcupine searches for plugins in two places.
-The plugins that come with Porcupine are installed along with it, but Porcupine also creates a user-wide ``plugins`` folder in its config directory.
+The plugins that come with Porcupine are installed along with it, but Porcupine also creates a user-specific ``plugins`` folder in its config directory.
 You can check where it is using Python::